What Is Vetrnaetr?

 3. Light a candle with a picture representing your departed loved ones.

 Most children may not have any memory of a lost ancestor.
-It is more likely they have feelings toward losing a pet.
+They are more likely they have feelings toward losing a pet.
 Feel free to encourage the tradition by displaying a picture of their departed companion and asking them to talk openly to them.
 They are listening tonight.

 Remember to do the same with your departed loved ones.
-Your child(ren) will end up feeling a deeper connection to them.
+Your child(ren) will feel a deeper connection to them.

 4. Sumbel